nice-game-hints/prim/index.md

 ---

 This is a guide to Prim Demo.
 It also showcases what NGH can do.
-Get a quick hint from the eye spider: ^[ This is a quick hint. ]
+Get quick hints by clicking the Spidereye: ^[ This is a quick hint. ]

+Check out the [Prim Kickstarter page](https://www.kickstarter.com/projects/prim-game/prim-a-2d-adventure-game-about-deaths-daughter?ref=3jypmr) (backing available until March 18th).